(Lachlan Hawkins and Tsoof Baras in studio)

 of a guitars 6 strings can be played open in G. The banjo is also

-usually tuned to G. This drum will sound good with the HAPI Slim/Mini C
+usually tuned to G. This drum will sound good with the HAPI Aura/Mini C

-Major, Slim A Minor, or Omni F Major scales.
+Major, Aura A Minor, or Omni F Major scales.
 It also pairs up with our HAPI

-Origin drum in the scales of E Minor and D Minor.
-You can also enjoy
+Origin drum in the scale of D Minor.
+Available on the

 Slim Drum and Omni Drum.

 F Major.
 This Major scale is on the circle of fifths, which means that it is a commonly used major scale.
 It has one flat note, it is Bb.
-Its relative Minor is D Minor and is compatible with Mini/Slim in C Major, Slim in A Minor, and Mini/Origin in D Minor.
+Its relative Minor is D Minor and is compatible with Mini/Aura in C Major, Aura in A Minor, and Origin in D Minor.
 Available on the Omni Drum.

 D Minor Pentatonic.